As an Amazon Associate, I earn from qualifying purchases.

-The only thing better than local strawberry season is making Creamy Homemade Strawberry Ice Cream!
+The only thing better than strawberry season is making creamy Homemade Strawberry Ice Cream!
 Fresh, bright, and full of flavor, this is the best strawberry ice cream you’ll ever make at home.
 No ice cream maker?
-No problem!
+No problem; you’ll find alternative instructions in the post!

-The kind of strawberries you use in this ice cream matters.
-Storebought strawberries with their sad white cores and “bred for shipment and not taste” flavor does nothing for this recipe.
-Farmers market or backyard strawberries that are so ripe they may burst – that is what you want to use for homemade ice cream.
+- The kind of strawberries you use in this ice cream matters.
+Storebought strawberries with their sad white cores and “bred for shipment and not taste” flavor do nothing for this recipe.
+Farmers market or backyard strawberries that are so ripe they may burst – that is what you want to use for homemade strawberry ice cream.

 Here’s How to Make It:

-Whisk your eggs, and pour a bit of the hot milk mixture slowly into the eggs, whisking the whole time.
+In a small bowl, whisk the eggs, and slowly drizzle a bit of the hot milk mixture into the eggs, whisking the whole time.

 Return the egg/milk mixture to the pan and cook on low for another 5 minutes.

-Pour it through a fine-mesh strainer over a bowl.
+Pour the egg/milk mixture through a fine-mesh strainer over a bowl.
 Refrigerate for 4-12 hours.
 Ugh, I know, waiting is hard!

-Take the base out of the fridge and add the puree and chopped berries to the milk mixture and stir to combine.
+Take the egg/milk mixture out of the fridge, add the berry mixture to the milk mixture, and stir to combine.

-Transfer to a freezer-proof bowl and place a piece of plastic wrap or waxed paper pressing down on top of the ice cream until it makes contact.
+Transfer the ice cream to a freezer-proof bowl and place a piece of plastic wrap or waxed paper, pressing down on top of the ice cream until it makes contact.
 Cover and freeze until solid.

 Pro Tips/Recipe Notes:

-- It’s super important in step 3 to slowly add the hot cream mixture in a little at a time.
+- It’s super important in step 5 to slowly add the hot cream mixture a little bit at a time.
 This is called tempering which is a fancy term for warming up the eggs slowly so they don’t scramble.
 Cause nobody wants scrambled egg ice cream.

 - Want to use frozen strawberries?
 Defrost fully and set aside the liquid that is produced.
 Add sparkling water to it and have a refreshing summer spritzer.